Eureka, California: Healthcare

 Eureka is the regional center for healthcare.
 The city is served by St. Joseph Hospital, which is the largest medical acute care hospital north of the San Francisco Bay Area on the California Coast.
 The hospital was first opened in 1920 and was operated by the Sisters of Saint Joseph of Orange until 2016.
 The facility is composed of two parts: a main campus contains the acute care facility and a nearby second site, the former General Hospital Campus, which contains a rehabilitation facility and a skilled nursing site.

 In November 2012, the hospital completed required earthquake safety standards upgrades.
 The new primary wing contains surgical suites, intensive care, 24-hour emergency care, as well as new and enlarged patient rooms for those requiring care beyond short stay or outpatient procedures, assisted living facilities, skilled nursing facilities, surgery centers, and radiology (including MRI) facilities.

 In June 2016, the California Attorney General's office approved merging the St. Joseph Health system and the Providence Health and Services which includes St. Joseph's in Eureka, making it part of the third-largest non-profit health system in the nation.
 The merger raises local and regional concerns about health care.

-Eureka is also the site of the only comprehensive private and county-operated mental health emergency and hospitalization facilities north of San Francisco within California.
-Most of the doctors for the many medical specialties available on the far North Coast are located in or near Eureka, which also has the only oncology program and dialysis clinic in the region.

 Education

 Institutions of higher learning include the College of the Redwoods and California State Polytechnic University, Humboldt in Arcata.
 College of the Redwoods manages a downtown satellite campus as well.

 Eureka City Schools, the largest school district in the region, administers the public schools of the city.
 Eureka High School receives all students from city grammar schools as well as all those from nearby unincorporated communities.
-Specific schools include: Alice Birney Elementary, Grant Elementary, Lafayette Elementary, Washington Elementary, Winship Middle School, Zane Middle School, Eureka High School, Humboldt Bay High School, Zoe Barnum High School, the Eureka Adult School, and Winzler Children's Center.
+Specific schools include: Alice Birney Elementary, Grant Elementary, Lafayette Elementary, Washington Elementary, Winship Middle School, Zane Middle School, Eureka High School, Humboldt Bay High School, Zoe Barnum High School, the Eureka Adult School, the Northern United Humboldt Charter School, and Winzler Children's Center.
 The district offices are located in the remodeled Marshall School, which also contains the Marshall Family Resource Center, a site designed to offer programs in support of parents and families.

-Shopping
+Retail

 The North Coast's primary shopping facility, the Bayshore Mall, is the largest north of the San Francisco Bay Area on the California coast.
-The mall features over 70 stores, which is anchored by Kohl's and Walmart.
-TJ Maxx and Ulta opened in 2013.
+The mall features over 70 stores and opened in 1987.
 Other major shopping areas and centers include Henderson Center, the Eureka Mall, Burre Center, and Downtown and Old Town Eureka.